RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 Clustered Scheduling
 --------------------

+The scheduler is responsible to assign processors to some of the threads which are ready to execute.
+Trouble starts if more ready threads than processors exist at the same time.
+There are various rules how the processor assignment can be performed attempting to fulfill additional constraints or yield some overall system properties.
+As a matter of fact it is impossible to meet all requirements at the same time.
+The way a scheduler works distinguishes real-time operating systems from general purpose operating systems.

-We have clustered scheduling in case the set of processors of a system is partitioned into non-empty pairwise-disjoint subsets.
+We have clustered scheduling in case the set of processors of a system is partitioned into non-empty pairwise-disjoint subsets of processors.
 These subsets are called clusters.
 Clusters with a cardinality of one are partitions.
 Each cluster is owned by exactly one scheduler instance.

-Clustered scheduling helps to control the worst-case latencies in multi-processor systems, see :cite:`Brandenburg:2011:SL`.
-The goal is to reduce the amount of shared state in the system and thus prevention of lock contention.
-Modern multi-processor systems tend to have several layers of data and instruction caches.
-With clustered scheduling it is possible to honour the cache topology of a system and thus avoid expensive cache synchronization traffic.
-It is easy to implement.
+In case the cluster size equals the processor count, it is called global scheduling.

+Modern SMP systems have multi-layer caches.
+An operating system which neglects cache constraints in the scheduler will not yield good performance.
+Real-time operating systems usually provide priority (fixed or job-level) based schedulers so that each of the highest priority threads is assigned to a processor.
+Priority based schedulers have difficulties in providing cache locality for threads and may suffer from excessive thread migrations :cite:`Brandenburg:2011:SL` :cite:`Compagnin:2014:RUN`.
+Schedulers that use local run queues and some sort of load-balancing to improve the cache utilization may not fulfill global constraints :cite:`Gujarati:2013:LPP` and are more difficult to implement than one would normally expect :cite:`Lozi:2016:LSDWC`.

+Clustered scheduling was implemented for RTEMS SMP to best use the cache topology of a system and to keep the worst-case latencies under control.
+The low-level SMP locks use FIFO ordering.
+So, the worst-case run-time of operations increases with each processor involved.
+The scheduler configuration is quite flexible and done at link-time, see :ref:`Configuring Clustered Schedulers`.
+It is possible to re-assign processors to schedulers during run-time via :ref:`rtems_scheduler_add_processor()
+<rtems_scheduler_add_processor>` and :ref:`rtems_scheduler_remove_processor()
+<rtems_scheduler_remove_processor>`.
+The schedulers are implemented in an
+object-oriented fashion.

 The problem is to provide synchronization primitives for inter-cluster synchronization (more than one cluster is involved in the synchronization process).
-In RTEMS there are currently four means available
+In RTEMS there are currently some means available

 - events,

 - message queues,

-- semaphores using the :ref:`Priority Inheritance` protocol (priority boosting), and
+- mutexes using the :ref:`OMIP`,

-- semaphores using the Multiprocessor Resource Sharing Protocol :cite:`Burns:2013:MrsP`.
+- mutexes using the :ref:`MrsP`, and

+- binary and counting semaphores.

 The clustered scheduling approach enables separation of functions with real-time requirements and functions that profit from fairness and high throughput provided the scheduler instances are fully decoupled and adequate inter-cluster synchronization primitives are used.
-This is work in progress.

-For the configuration of clustered schedulers see :ref:`Configuring Clustered Schedulers`.

-To set the scheduler of a task see :ref:`SCHEDULER_IDENT - Get ID of a scheduler` and :ref:`TASK_SET_SCHEDULER - Set scheduler of a task`.
+To set the scheduler of a task see :ref:`rtems_scheduler_ident()
+<rtems_scheduler_ident>` and :ref:`rtems_task_set_scheduler()
+<rtems_task_set_scheduler>`.

 Scheduler Helping Protocol
 --------------------------